College Prayer

 American Psychological Assoc.
 Grants Awards and Funding

-Look for a part time job!
+Look for a Part Time Job

 Don't expect that a college scholarship is going to solve all your money problems.
 Learn about the many aspects of financing college tuition.
 You'll need income from a part time job in addition to financial aid.
 Try your college job center and these job sites: